MartenBE/mkslides/docs/index.md

 ## Examples

--   The [Markdown code](https://github.com/MartenBE/mkslides/tree/main/docs) of the slideshow you are currently watching.
+-   The [MkSlides repo](https://github.com/MartenBE/mkslides/) itself generates the slideshow you are currently watching.
--   An Example repo with [slides](https://hogenttin.github.io/hogent-markdown-slides/) demonstrating all possibilities using Reveal.js with the [HOGENT](https://hogent.be/) theme.
+-   https://github.com/HoGentTIN/hogent-markdown-slides: an example repo demonstrating all possibilities using Reveal.js with the custom [HOGENT](https://hogent.be/) theme, including ...
-    -   An example of the automatically generated index page.
+    -   an example of the automatically generated index page
-    -   Also includes a lot of advanced examples such as [Mermaid.js](https://mermaid.js.org/) and [PlantUML](https://plantuml.com/) support, multicolumn slides, ... .
+    -   a [slideshow](https://hogenttin.github.io/hogent-markdown-slides/) with a lot of advanced examples such as [Mermaid.js](https://mermaid.js.org/) and [PlantUML](https://plantuml.com/) support, multicolumn slides, ...
-    -   Example of CI/CD pipelines.
+    -   an example of GitHub CI/CD pipelines
-    -   Markdown code can be found [here](https://github.com/HoGentTIN/hogent-markdown-slides).

 ---